 2 Peter 1:3-4, “According as His [God’s] divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of Him that hath called us to glory and virtue; whereby are given unto us exceeding great and precious promises; that by these you might be partakers of the divine nature, having escaped the corruption that is in the world through lust.”

 When speaking of the power of God we must consider just what it is that the word “power” means.
 It is the Greek word “DUNAMIS” which speaks of “inherent power; the power of reproducing itself.”
-Thus, the “all things” given us are contained within the Christ seed, which has the power to reproduce itself and planted within the receiving man’s spiritual womb has but one purpose.
-That purpose, to manifest life and godliness according to the life contained within the seed.
-Life, as it is within the Christ seed pertains to that which is completely opposite of death.
-It involves resurrected eternal life, one of God’s greatest gifts as found only in Christ and the seed He became.
-Thus, a people purposed by God to become His holiness as it comes through a life of godliness manifesting His inherent power, that which is reproducing itself from within the receiving vessel.
+Thus, the “all things” given to us when receiving Christ are contained within the Christ seed, which, when planted within, has the power to reproduce itself.
+This seed, placed within receiving man’s spiritual womb has but one purpose.
+That purpose, to manifest life and godliness according to the life contained within the seed itself.
+Life, as it is within the Christ seed, pertains to all that is completely opposite of the death realm.
+It involves resurrected eternal life, one of God’s greatest gifts, and can only be found in Christ and the seed He is.
+Thus, a people purposed by God to become His holiness as it comes through a life of Godliness manifesting His inherent power, that which is reproducing itself from within the receiving vessel.

-God’s power, as promised to be resident within a people, carries with it the classification of being “divine.”
-This “divine power”, being resident within receiving man, speaks of a birthing from within, as they become God’s sons.
-That is, offspring of God to manifest His nature as sons of His nature.
+God’s power, as promised to be resident within a receiving people, carries with it the classification of being “divine.”
+This “divine power”, being resident within receiving man, speaks of a birthing from within, as receivers are designated to become God’s sons.
+That is, offspring of God to manifest His nature as sons of His divine nature.
 Acts 17:28-29, “For in him [Christ] we live, and move, and have our being, as also some of your own poets have said, for we are also His offspring.
 Therefore, since we are the offspring of God, we ought not to think the Divine Nature is like gold or silver or stone, something shaped by art and man’s devising.”
-Offspring” points to a family, a like kind, race, nation and kindred.
-A moving beyond the fallen Adamic race into a rebirth.
-Pointing to a new creation, beginning with a people called the first fruits man-child of God, those who are members of His body and manifesting the Christ nature.
+Offspring” points to a family, a like kind race, kindred and nation.
+Speaking of moving beyond the fallen Adamic race into a rebirth.
+Pointing to a new creation, beginning with a people called the first-fruits man-child of God, those who are members of His body and manifesting the Christ nature.

 This God has promised and with these great and precious promises, He enables a people to become “partakers” of the divine nature as they escape the world of lusts.
 To this, Paul gives witness of a people partaking of the glory that God reveals through them.
 This “glory” as spoken of here is the Greek word “APOKALUPTO” which has the meaning of “to unveil so as to be visible to the eye.”
 1 Peter 5:1, “The elders which are among you I exhort, who am also an elder, and a witness of the sufferings of Christ, and also a partaker of the glory that shall be revealed.”
-Thus, a first fruits man-child company, the offspring of God comes to their time of revealing, a time when these shall be unveiled to be visible to the eyes of the world.
-They appear in the release of righteous judgment to bring deliverance, first to the fallen church and then to a sin cursed world.
-Judgment is that which separates the tares from among God’s people in preparing the bride for her wedding and appearing with Christ, an appearing that will establish the kingdom of God upon the earth.
+Thus, a first-fruits man-child company, the offspring of God comes to their time of revealing, a time when these shall be unveiled to be visible before the eyes of the world.
+They shall appear and release righteous judgment to bring deliverance, first to the fallen church and then to a sin cursed world.
+Judgment is that which separates the tares from among God’s people (wheat) in preparing the bride for her wedding as she is to then appear with Christ, an appearing that will establish the kingdom of God upon the earth.

-The mind of Christ, in relationship with the Father produced the fruitfulness of their relationship.
-Jesus never responded to the worlds enticements but rather remained obedient to the Father.
-John 5:19, “… Verily, verily, I say unto you, the Son can do nothing of Himself, but what He seeth the Father do; for what things so ever He doeth, these also doeth the Son likewise.”
+The mind of Christ, in relationship with the Father produces the fruitfulness of their relationship.
+Jesus never responded to the worlds enticements but rather always remained obedient to the Father alone.
+John 5:19, “… Verily, verily, I say unto you, the Son can do nothing of Himself, but what He sees the Father do; for what things so ever He doeth, these also doeth the Son likewise.”
 This speaks of the Son submitting His intellect to the Father.
 John 12:49, “For I have not spoken of my own authority; but the Father who sent me, gave me a command, what I say and what I should speak.”
-Remember, the established covenant God makes with man is that obedience is better than sacrifice.
-This kind of obedience separates a people from the law of sacrificing for God’s favor while looking for His approval, to having a relationship of hearing and obeying, moving in the mind-set that is in Christ Jesus.
+Remember, the established covenant God made with man is that obedience is better than sacrifice.
+This kind of obedience separates a people from a law of sacrificing for God’s favor while looking for His approval.
+This means having a relationship of hearing and obeying, moving in the mind-set that is in Christ Jesus.

 Thinking the thoughts of Christ takes away all sense of our own importance while the Holy Spirit produces in us a state of true humility.
 Man’s own efforts to portray a Christ-like nature falls way short of God’s expectations.
-The simplicity of man’s salvation only comes when man ceases in living for self, by his own will power and importance, to see that God through Jesus has supplied all the necessary sacrifice for man’s new birth.
+The simplicity of man’s salvation only comes when man ceases in living for self, by his own will power and self-importance.
+A need to see that God, through Jesus, has supplied all the necessary sacrifice for man’s new birth.
 That is, a new birth that finally ushers in the glorification of Christ in and through the new born vessel.
-Remember, being born unto Christ full measure consist of a rebirthing of the whole man, his spirit, soul, and body.
-In this, man falling short within self can test his thinking and his own works in finding out that all of self has no spiritual value.
-God does not sum up a person’s worth by his own thinking alone, but by the way, he expresses his thinking in actual life.
+Remember, being born unto Christ in a full measure consist of a rebirthing of the whole man, his spirit, soul, and his body.
+In this, with man falling short within himself, it test man’s own thinking and his own works in finding out that all of self has no spiritual value.
+God does not sum up a person’s worth by his own thinking alone, but by the way he expresses his thinking in actual Christ life.
 That is, by his character, his nature.
 To this, Paul states with this assurance, 1 Cor.
 2:2, “For I determine not to know anything among you except Jesus Christ and Him crucified.”

-A new creation man, an offspring of God that now has all the rights of God’s family.
-This new creation vessel is one united as one with Jesus Christ who has returned to His original position with the Father.
+Becoming a new creation man speaks of the offspring of God that now has all the rights of God’s family.
+This new creation vessel is one united with Jesus Christ who has returned to His original position with the Father.
 John 17:5, “And now, O Father, glorify me together with your own self with the glory which I had with you before the world was.”
-As the flesh-man Jesus was God’s Son revealing unto men what God is like and revealing what restored man is to be like, a people in God’s image and likeness.
+As the flesh-man Jesus was God’s Son revealing unto men what God is like, He also reveals what restored man is to be like, a people in God’s image and likeness.
 In this purpose, Jesus continued in His prayer, John 17:22, “And the glory which you gave me I have given them; that they may be one, even as we are one.”
-Thus, God’s family in becoming His offspring speaks of every receiving man coming forth in God’s prescribed order to fulfill His eternal purpose.
-A people in spirit, soul, and body glorified that they might glorify the Father.
+Thus, God’s family, in becoming His offspring speaks of every receiving man coming forth in God’s prescribed order to fulfill His eternal purpose.
+A people in spirit, soul, and body glorified by Christ that they might glorify the Father.

 Matt.
-17:1-2, “Now after six days Jesus took Peter, James, and John his brother [these represent the remnant first fruits], led them upon a high mountain by themselves; and He was transfigured before them.
+17:1-2, “Now after six days Jesus took Peter, James, and John his brother [these represent the remnant first-fruits], led them upon a high mountain by themselves; and He was transfigured before them.
 His face shone like the sun, and His clothes became as white as the light.”
-This transfiguration projects a transformed people, those who have changed into the new condition of living a God-like life.
+This transfiguration projects a transformed people, those who have been changed into the new condition of living a God-like life.
 This promise is a promise available to all who believe and receive.
-This, our day, is the time for this appearing of Christ through His first fruits sons who now become His glory in the earth, God’s offspring.
+This, our day, is the time for the appearing of Christ through His first-fruits sons who now become His glory in the earth, God’s offspring.
 As God’s man-child these are now coming forth.